 If you hope to become a counselor, there are many paths you can take.
 One of these is a career as a licensed professional counselor (LPC).
-This page will explain what an LPC does, the steps you must take to obtain your counseling license, and a bit about what to expect after earning your right to work as an LPC.
+This page will explain what an LPC does, the benefits of considering LPC online programs, the steps to obtain your counseling license after earning your LPC degree, and a bit about what to expect after earning your right to work as an LPC.

 What is a Licensed Professional Counselor (LPC)?

-A licensed professional counselor is a mental health care provider trained to work with individuals and groups to provide care related to mental, behavioral, and emotional issues, including diagnosing and treating disorders.
+A licensed professional counselor is a mental health care provider trained to work with individuals and groups to provide mental, behavioral, and emotional care, including diagnosing and treating disorders.

-As a licensed professional counselor, you’ll work with individuals, families, or groups to address issues like substance abuse, learning disabilities, mood disorders, and other mental health disorders, as well as the struggles that come with daily life.
+As a licensed professional counselor, you’ll work with individuals, families, or groups to address issues like substance abuse, learning disabilities, mood disorders, and other mental health disorders and the struggles that come with daily life.

-Like most other types of counselors, LPCs are highly educated, usually holding a master’s or doctoral degree in psychology or counseling.
+Like most other types of counselors, LPCs are highly educated through licensed professional counselor programs, usually holding a master’s or doctoral degree in psychology or counseling.
 The state you plan to practice in sets the requirements for entering the career.

 What Are Other Terms for a Licensed Professional Counselor (LPC)?

 LPCs go by different titles in some states, which can be a bit confusing.
-These titles may sound similar but can have different education, testing, and supervised experience requirements.
+These titles may sound similar but require different education, testing, and supervised experience.

 Other common titles for this role include: